 Marvel Universe fans all over the world are celebrating Zoha's appearance as a major step towards diversity and inclusion in Hollywood.
 Finally, a female muslim who dons the hijab.
 A hijabi that is not depicted as oppressed or powerless.
 A Muslim woman who is not wearing a boring, drab, one piece hijab that the costume department did zero research on.
 Zoha's character can be seen wearing chiffon hijabs, and cotton blend hijabs, all in a variety of colours and styles.
 She is not a last choice option for Marvel.
 They treated her with the same respect as any other character and made the effort to include her in decision making when it came to her character's outfits.
 Why?
 Because they wanted to ask an actual Muslim woman how Muslim women dress.
 A stark revelation to the majority of Hollywood Executives these days.
 Kudos to you, Marvel.

-BuzzFeed, Zoha mentions this process:
+When speaking with BuzzFeed, Zoha mentions this process:

 "Well, I don’t wear the hijab apart from when I pray, but I was still very conscious of not treating it as just part of a costume.
 It's not just a hat, and I was always mindful of respecting what I was representing.